AppleIntusion/MMAEVe/tutorial/tutorial.md

 # MMAEVe Tutorial

 The purpose of this tutorial is to give a comprehensive introduction to MMAEVe.
 It will cover all possible structure types that it can be used to build as well as all methods that can be used to build, modify, or write systems.
-See the ReadMe.md for installation instructions.
+See the [README.md](../README.md) for installation instructions.

 ## Setting-up the Environment

 The first step to building a system using MMAEVe is to set-up the environment.
-One directory,  `structures`, is required and another, `compositions`, is reccomended.
-For the purposes of this tutorial, both of these directories already exist and are populated with everything that will be needed to perform the tutorial.
+One directory, `structures`, is required and another, `compositions`, is recommended.
+For the purposes of this tutorial, both directories already exist and are populated with everything that will be needed to perform the tutorial.

 The `structures` directory contains .pdb files that will serve as the building blocks of the system.
-The `compositions` directory contains plain-text "composition" files which describe the structure and proportions of the system as well as define "Head" and "Tail" atoms that are used to orient the system.
+The `compositions` directory contains plain text "composition" files which describe the structure and proportions of the system as well as define "Head" and "Tail" atoms that are used to orient the system.

 All output structures from the tutorial will be written to the `complexes` directory.